-Paulette Granberry Russell, Director and

-Senior Advisor to the President for Diversity
+Paulette Granberry Russell, Director and Senior Advisor to the President for Diversity

 The Office for Inclusion and Intercultural Initiatives serves as an executive-level focal point for the promotion of inclusion and diversity at Michigan State University.
+The office is also responsible for the development and administration of the university's equal employment and affirmative action program.
 Through its leadership and support of university-wide initiatives on inclusive excellence, it strengthens and creates a supportive environment for the Michigan State University community, fostering inclusion, diversity among faculty, staff and students, institutional equity, and intercultural understanding.
 It facilitates collaboration within and across units through assessment and education which promotes and enhances equity, respect, civility, and accountability.